momosetkn/doma/docs/build.rst

 Generate eclipse setting files with Gradle, and then import your project into Eclipse.
 To generate the setting files, run ``gradle cleanEclipse eclipse``.

-To simplify your build.script.kts, we recommend that you use the `com.diffplug.eclipse.apt`_.
+To simplify your build.script.kts, we recommend that you use the `com.diffplug.eclipse.apt`_ plugin.

 See build.gradle.kts in the `getting-started`_ repository as an example.